 The night we went to Birmingham by way of Beachy Head.

-7. Beer & the Hofbrauhaus in Munich, Germany
+7. Beer sampling at the Hofbrauhaus in Munich, Germany

-My sister joined me and we took off on an escapade to Europe!
+When my sister suggested we take off an escapade to Europe!

 We flew to Munich, Germany, where we had a night at the infamous Hofbrauhaus sampling tankards of malty beer, watching men in lederhosen slap their knees and crack whips, while girls in bodiced costumes with full skirts swirling, twirled like whirling dervishes.